Recycled: The Series

 - Fame, a TV show based on a movie.
 Followed later by a musical play.
 And a remake of the film.
 And a reality show.

-- In the Heat of the Night , the TV series, picks up twenty years on with a married Virgil Tibbs moving to Sparta and signing on as Chief of [nonexistent] Detectives.
+- In the Heat of the Night, the TV series, picks up twenty years after the movie with a married Virgil Tibbs moving to Sparta and signing on as Chief of [nonexistent] Detectives.
 It's the 'New South', and everyone's anxious to seem racially progressive... except, initially at least, Gillespie.
 Also, of course, several dozen bad guys.
 Ran six seasons; despite the Adaptation Decay inherent in translating racial politics from film to TV, it was kept interesting by brilliant casting choices Carroll O'Connor and Howard Rollins.

 - The Magnificent Seven became a TV series in 1998, thirty-eight years after the movie.